Marsup/hapi-mongodb/README.md

 - `db` : connection object to the database
 - `lib` : mongodb library in case you need to use it
-- `objectId` : mongodb objectId method in can you need to use it
+- `ObjectID` : mongodb objectId method in can you need to use it

 Usage example :
 ```js